StrategicGains/wp-affiliates/readme.txt

 * Initial release (tested & working on production sites).

 == Upgrade Notice ==

+= 2.2.0 =
+* New features and Italian translation added.

+= 2.1.9 =
+* WordPress 3.5 compatible, fixes and Indonesian translation added.

+= 2.1.8 =
+* Several improvements and added Spanish translation.

+= 2.1.7 =
+* Several fixes and additions (see changelog)

+= 2.1.5
+* Important performance improvement related to rewrite rule handling
+* Redirect improvement for registraton form

+= 2.1.4 =
+* GUI and other improvements including better click-toggle, buttons, referral action, ...
+* Added Portuguese translation.

+= 2.1.3 =
+* Added Slovak translation.

+= 2.1.2 =
+* Upgrade to get much improved stats graphics on the Affiliates Overview.
+Also adds the option to show stats for a given amount of days back.

+= 2.1.1 =
+* New shortcode to render the referrer's id.

+= 2.1.0 =
+* Added Lithuanian and Hebrew translations.

+= 2.0.1 =
+* WordPress 3.4 compatibility & fixes

+= 2.0.0 =
+* Affiliate registration is now independent of the general user registration (affiliates can be allowed to register although not 'Anyone can register')
+* Multisite support

+= 1.3.9 =
+* New shortcode: [affiliates_id] prints the current affiliate's ID when that affiliate is logged in.

+= 1.3.8 =
+* fixed affiliate registration bug
+* added filter to search in referral data

+= 1.3.7 =
+* added [affiliates_hits] and [affiliates_visits] shortcodes
+* fixed bugs in admin screens for some filter settings

+= 1.3.6 =
+* Added the possibility to change the affiliate URL parameter name: new setting in Affiliates > Options.
+* Several improvements and minor fixes.

+= 1.3.5 =
+* Charts in overview allow to display data for a selected date range, for example show charts for the current month instead of just the last 14 days.

+= 1.3.4 =
+* Added date filter section to charts to provide a more flexible means of displaying charts for desired date ranges.

+= 1.3.3 =
+* Improved filter form handling.

 = 1.3.2 =
 * 14 Day Charts added in overview showing referrals, visits and hits for the last 14 days.